Brief Description of Employees’ and Employers’ Associations

 Other Types of Employee Representative Bodies

-If a business site has at least five employees, who are below the age of 18 or are trainees with an age below 25, a representation body for young employees and trainees can be established.
+If a business site has at least 5 employees, who are below the age of 18 or are trainees below 25 years of age, a representation body for young employees and trainees can be established.

-Furthermore, in companies with more than 100 employees, an economic committee will be established, if a works council exists.
-Such economic committee will discuss economic issues with the employer and inform the works council.
+Furthermore, in companies with more than 100 employees, an economic committee will be established, if a works council exists,

-In companies with more than ten executives, an executive committee can be established.
-Such an executive committee is comparable to a works council, but with limited rights and possibilities.
+In companies with more than 10 executives, an executive committee can be established; the committee is comparable to a works council, but with limited rights and possibilities.

-In any company with more than five disabled persons or disabled persons with equivalent status on a long-term basis, a representation body for disabled employees can be established to support the integration of severely disabled persons, to represent their interests as well as to advise and help them.
+In any company with more than 5 disabled persons or disabled persons with equivalent status on a long-term basis, a representation body for disabled employees can be established to support the integration of severely disabled persons, to represent their interests as well as to advise and help them.